chenaciousD/blabla/content/posts/2010-19-08---Transforming an Energy Utility.md

 ![AGL-Customer-Event-Detail.jpg](/media/AGL-Customer-Event-Detail.jpg)

-Finally, across all of the Customer Events, we aligned on a set of 40 major Customer Initiatives to be impleeted in the next 12 months.
-Each Customer Initiative was given a tear sheet the described the Initiative at a high level.
-Implementation teams would then further breakdown the technical, functional requirements to deliver on the Customer Initiative.
+Finally, across all of the Customer Events, we aligned on a set of 40 major Customer Initiatives to be completed in the next 12 months.
+For each Customer Initiative, we created a Market Requirements Document the described the initiative at a high level.
+Implementation teams would then further breakdown the technical, functional requirements to deliver on the Customer Initiative's goals.

 ![AGL-Customer-Initiative.jpg](/media/AGL-Customer-Initiative.jpg)

-The frog and AGL team created this roadmap through several iterations and workshops.
-Ultimately it served as a framework to organize, align and prioritize effort.

 ### Design Language System and Differentiate Signature Moments